Yoctol/bottender/website/versioned_docs/version-1.3.1/channel-messenger-setup.md

 npx bottender telegram webhook set -w https://example.com/webhooks/messenger
 ```

-### Set up Webhook and Enable Subscriptions on Facebook App Page
+### Set Up Webhook and Enable Subscriptions on Facebook App Page

 However, there are many more options and information on Facebook App page.
 You can also set up your webhook on Facebook App Page.